AlTriV/online-store/README.md

 * [payment-client-starter](payment-client-starter) - simple client to simplify interaction with the payment-service, generated using OpenAPI generator gradle plugin and based on [payment-service-spec.yaml](api/payment-service-spec.yaml)
 * [store-service](store-service) - main store logic service

+Store-service secured by username/password login form security.
+Communication between store-service and payment-service secured by bearer auth using jwt and keycloak.

 ## Features